Where is Home? (And how yoga can help you find your way back.)

 It made me think of other friends and students who have moved abroad recently, the ones who are putting down new roots, or stepping away from work and travelling for a while, or contemplating whether to move back to their country of birth.

-Then today, I came across a TED Talk with Pico Iyer that I’ve kept safely in a folder for a couple of years now.
+Then today, I came across a Pico Iyer’s TEDGlobal Talk I’ve kept in a saved folder for a couple of years now.

 I’d like to share his message with you, in the hope that the essence of his talk or perhaps just a word or phrase will inspire you to reflect on where you are right now, especially if you’re feeling stuck, alone or perhaps out of balance.